-Crewe railway station was completed in 1837 and is one of the most historic railway stations in the world.
+Crewe railway station was completed in 1837 by the Grand Junction Railway and is one of the oldest stations in the world.

-Built in fields near to Crewe Hall, it originally served the village of Crewe which then had a population of just 70 residents.
+Built in fields near to Crewe Hall and named after the Crewe family who lived at the hall, it originally served the village of Crewe which then had a population of just 70 residents.

 Crewe was chosen after Winsford, seven miles to the north, had rejected an earlier proposal, as had local landowners in neighbouring Nantwich, four miles away.

-Renowned as a Railway Town and an important interchange station, Crewe is home to the Crewe Heritage Centre, which is open on weekends from Easter to October.
+Crewe remains an important rail interchange station and still has railway works buildings.
+Crewe is home to the Crewe Heritage Centre, which is open on weekends from Easter to October.

 The Centre, formerly called The Railway Age, celebrates the town’s heritage and is a 20 minute walk from the station.